jhu-ip/cs220-f25/questions/day03.md

   6. Your submission must include your source code .c files and your gitlog.txt bundled in a single zip file.
 This file should be downloaded to your personal computer from ugrad through secure copy and then submitted through Gradescope.
 ---

 1. What is the best text editor to use in the terminal?
-Name two popular text editors usable in the terminal.
+Name two popular choices.
 2. Why do we use version control system like **git**?
 3. Name six common **git** commands?
 4. What is secure copy?
 How do we invoke it?